 Jennifer Raynor is a natural resource economist with expertise in fisheries and wildlife management.

-Jennifer Raynor graduated summa cum laude with a B.A. in Economics at LeMoyne College.
-She earned an M.A. in Applied Economics at Johns Hopkins University, followed by an M.S. in Environment and Resources and Ph.D. in Agricultural and Applied Economics at the University of Wisconsin-Madison.
+Raynor graduated summa cum laude with a B.A. in Economics at LeMoyne College.
+She then earned an M.A. in Applied Economics at Johns Hopkins University, followed by an M.S. in Environment and Resources and Ph.D. in Agricultural and Applied Economics at the University of Wisconsin-Madison.
 She has been on the faculty at Wesleyan University since 2019.
-Before moving to academia, she worked for the National Marine Fisheries Service, where she conducted research to inform U.S. fisheries management and policy.
+Before moving to academia, she worked for the National Oceanic and Atmospheric Administration, where she conducted research on U.S. fisheries management.